kangli-bionic/prep-step-2/part2-hashes/daa.md

 ```

 So far you may be wondering what all the hubbub is about.
 We can do all these
-operation using array indices!
+operations using array indices!
 Much of the magic of hashes derives from the fact
 that the keys are arbitrary and may be of any data type.
 The only constraint is
 that all keys must be unique.
 If two `5` keys point to different values, the
 Ruby interpreter won't know which value to access.
 In practice, the interpreter